Many survivors struggle with no resources and are unable to work in their first year of arrival. PTV's Client Emergency Fund...

 January 2019 start date.
 PTV has a unique opportunity in our new Orange County office for a passionate, bilingual/multilingual case manager with experience working with immigrant survivors of trauma or abuse.
 The Survivor Advocate (Case Mgr) will provide critical social services that are trauma-informed and culturally relevant and prioritizing safety planning, risk assessments and coordinating of medical and mental health care with PTV staff and community providers to support asylum seekers in restoring safety, wellness, self-sufficiency and leadership.

-Bilingual Licensed Therapist Job Announcement Oct 2018 (part-time 20-30 hr/week), Santa Ana office
+Bilingual Licensed Therapist Job Announcement Santa Ana (full-time 32-40 hr/week), Santa Ana office

 January 2019 start date.
 LCSW, MFT, PsyD, LPCC.
 PTV has a unique opportunity for a passionate, bilingual/multilingual licensed mental health professional and forensic psychological evaluator to support immigrant survivors of trauma.
 The therapist will evaluate and provide treatment for asylum seekers primarily in our new office in Orange County and occasionally at the Lacey and Musick immigration detention centers.